dustinlyons/nixos-config/README.md

 # Overview
 > "All we have to decide is what to do with the time that is given us." - J.R.R.
 Tolkien, The Fellowship of the Ring

 Well hello there!

 I promise you're in the right place.
 You've stumbled upon the results of my multi-year long journey learning Nix, building my personal machines and servers, like my M1 Macbook Pro, NixOS workstation, and the VMs running in my home-lab.
+Developing these dotfiles, the focus has been on keeping it as simple as possible.
+For future me, and readers like you.
+I hope you'll see that in how I've organized the code.

-Further below, I've got instructions for setting up your own Nix or NixOS installation, or feel free to just poke around and take the bits you like.
+Further below you'll find instructions for setting up a Nix or NixOS installation from scratch, or feel free to just poke around and take the bits you like.

 I started with Nix because was I enticed by a functional operating system and the great synergy between MacOS and x86 PCs.
 This was important; I still use a clunky linux box in my office when I'm at home, and a Macbook for when I'm out.
-I've tried other laptops on the market, including the linux-friendly ones like System76, but everything is still subpar to the Macbook.
-Quality is unrivaled.
+I've tried other laptops on the market, including the linux-friendly ones like System76, but they just don't cut it.
+Everything is still subpar to the Macbook.
+Quality and M1/M2 is unrivaled.

 So Nix, with this cool property of being both a package manager and an OS, was perfect.
 And to this today, that still holds true.
-You'll see I share almost 80% of config between the machines I use, and syncthing is used to manage state.
-The result is a seamless, single environment across my two machines that just works.
+You'll see I share almost 80% of config between the machines I use, and Nix makes this rock solid.
+I also use syncthing to manage state which helps provide the final seamless, single environment I use across both of my machines.

 To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
 For MacOS instructions, you'll need to install a few dependencies I've listed below.
 And if you're new to Emacs, take a look at my [literate config](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
 I love hacking Emacs and you'll see it's much more than just an IDE. 🤓